© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wooden Wreck on Camber Sands is a scheduled monument protected by Historic England under reference 1440703.
 View the official record →

-Wooden Wreck on Camber Sands is a submerged or partially exposed timber structure located on the foreshore near Rye in East Sussex.
+Wooden Wreck on Camber Sands is a scheduled ancient monument comprising the remains of a wooden vessel exposed on the foreshore near Rye in East Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1440703.

 Wooden Wreck on Camber Sands is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1440703.